zerothreatai/docs/content/docs/1.getting-started/4.authenticated-scan/index.md

 - [**Scan MFA App**](authenticated-scan/scan-mfa-app)
 - [**Scan Navigation Sequence Only**]( authenticated-scan/scan-navigation-sequence-only)

-With these methods, Zero Threat enables you to achieve a comprehensive security assessment, safeguarding your applications and their users from potential threats.
+With these methods, ZeroThreat enables you to achieve a comprehensive security assessment, safeguarding your applications and their users from potential threats.